The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Likelihood

-The total number of objects detected in \erass, depends on the calculation of the number of clusters and on the fraction of contaminants, see Equation~\eqref{mix:N}.
-The total number of detected clusters is simply the integration over the observable space of the differential Poisson term, and can be computed via the equation;
+We refer to Sect.~\ref{sec:scaling_relations} for details on the parameterized scaling relation.
+Furthermore, the total number of objects detected in \erass, depends on the calculation of the number of clusters and on the fraction of contaminants, as shown in Equation~\eqref{mix:N}.
+The total number of detected clusters is simply the integration over the observable space of the differential Poisson term, and can be computed via the equation:

 where several simplifications are applied.
-First, $P(\hat{z} | z)$, the probability of observing a cluster with measured redshift $\hat{z}$ given the true redshift $z$, is modeled as a mixture of two normal distributions whose parameters are calibrated by \eromapper, and expressed by
+First, $P(\hat{z} | z)$, the probability of observing a cluster with measured redshift $\hat{z}$ given the true redshift $z$, is modeled as a mixture of two normal distributions whose parameters are calibrated by \eromapper, expressed as: